ibm-cloud-docs/RegistryImages/ibmcloud-secure-perimeter-network/index-ibmcloud-secure-perimeter-network.md

   ```
   {: pre}

   This action creates a file `state.json` in your working directory.
-This file is used in the [set-up of `ibmcloud-secure-perimeter-network` as a Kubernetes pod](#spn_setup).
+This file is used to [set up `ibmcloud-secure-perimeter-network` as a Kubernetes pod](#spn_setup).

-## Set-up as a Kubernetes pod within your Secure Perimeter
+## Set up a Kubernetes pod within your Secure Perimeter
 {: #spn_setup}

-In order for `ibmcloud-secure-perimeter-network` image to manage subnets on your Secure Perimeter, you can run it as a long-lived process using a Kubernetes pod.
+In order for `ibmcloud-secure-perimeter-network` image to manage subnets on your Secure Perimeter, you can run it as a long-lived process by using a Kubernetes pod.
 The `ibmcloud-secure-perimeter-network` has several configuration files and folders that must be copied to the pod to configure it for the Vyatta:

 1. Create a file that is named `pvc.yaml`.
 This configuration file creates a persistent volume claim (PVC) that you can mount to your pod as a volume.